Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 host (macHV2) is the account that creates, runs and destroys the VM and should have limited access.

+Testing:

-    TESTING: Logout and try to login again as administrator.
+    Logout and try to login again as administrator.

 Install the appropriate personal public keys in the personal accounts created.